Blog 16: What Is the Single Pīkake Style?

 Just like the jasmine flower that inspired its name, the Single Pīkake style carries a beauty that feels soft, natural, and unforgettable.
 It’s simple, yet full of life — and it’s the very beginning of understanding Niʻihau shell jewelry styles.

-➡️ Next time, we’ll explore the Double Pīkake style — fuller, fluffier, and often what people picture when they hear “Pīkake.”
+➡️ Next blog, we’ll explore the Double Pīkake style — fuller, fluffier, and often what people picture when they hear “Pīkake.”
 I’ll show how it’s built, what makes it more advanced, and why it’s such a satisfying style to sew.

 ✨ Stay tuned — there’s plenty more to discover, and I can’t wait to share the next chapter with you.